 Board of Directors and Advisory Board

 Tappan Wilder, Thornton Wilder’s nephew and literary executor, is Honorary Chairman of the Society.
 An Advisory Board of distinguished figures representing the varying accomplishments of Thornton Wilder in the field of arts and letters aid and advise the Society.
-These Honorary Directors are Edward Albee, John Guare, A. R. Gurney, John Lahr Irene Lewis, Emily Mann, Donald Margulies, David McCullough, Marian Seldes, Tazewell Thompson, and Sam Waterston.
+These Honorary Directors are John Guare, John Lahr, Irene Lewis, Emily Mann, Donald Margulies, David McCullough, Joseph Roach, Tazewell Thompson, and Sam Waterston.

-Alex Poulos utilizes his understanding of online development practices as the Society’s Web consultant and contributing Web developer.
-He is a long-term employee and Receiving strategist for Barnes & Noble booksellers, as well as a graduate of The College of New Jersey’s Interactive Multimedia and Marketing programs.
+Alex Poulos utilizes his understanding of online development practices as the Society’s Web consultant and contributing Web Developer, and maintains both the Thornton Wilder Society website and Facebook.
+He is a graduate of The College of New Jersey’s Interactive Multimedia and Marketing programs.
 It was at TCNJ that Alex was first introduced to Wilder, as both a student of theater and drama and an extra in a production of The Skin of Our Teeth.

 The Thornton Wilder Society is a non-profit organization incorporated in Washington, D.C.
 (EIN and non-profit status number is 52-2276594.)
 Grossberg, Yochelson, Fox & Beyda, LLP, a D.C. law firm, serves as counsel to the Society.

-The Society is headquartered at The College of New Jersey in Ewing, NJ.
-Visit TCNJ’s website.
+The Society is headquartered at Montclair State University in Montclair, NJ.
+Visit Montclair State University’s website.